sass/sass/proposal/prev-url.d.ts.md

 * Let `url` be the result of calling `canonicalize` with `string`, `fromImport`, and `containingUrl`.
 If it returns a promise, wait for it to complete and use its value instead, or rethrow its error if it rejects.

+* If the scheme of `url` is non-canonical for this importer, throw an error.

 ```ts
 interface Importer<sync extends 'sync' | 'async' = 'sync' | 'async'> {